triedtofu/Smoovies/data/entity-planning.md

         These will map to the primary key of the Actor, and Movie object.
 This structure will help make up the Cast of a movie, by querying the isIn object.

-Object 4: isIn (Relationship object between movie and actor)
+Object 4: ActorIsIn (Relationship object between movie and actor)

 n:n relationship, actors can be in many movies, and a movie can have many actors.

- - actorName (foreign key)
- - movieName (foreign key)
+ - actorId (foreign key)
- - directorName (foreign key)
+ - movieId (foreign key)

 Object 5: Director
+ - directorId : int (primary key)
- - name: string (primary key)
+ - name: string

+Object: DirectorIsIn:
+ - directorId: (foreign key)
+ - movieId: (foreign key)

 Object 6: Reviews

     Caution: and person can be both an actor and director.
 We want to know for a specific movie.